Optimal Protocols for Continual Learning via Statistical Physics and Control Theory: Details on the theoretical derivations

 It is useful to write this system of ODEs in a more compact form.
 With the shorthand notation $\mathbb{Q}=\left( \vec(\bm{Q}) , \vec(\bm{M}), \vec(\bm{V})\right)^\top$, $f_{\mathbb{Q}}=\left( \vec(f_{\bm{Q}}) , \vec(f_{\bm{M}}), \vec(f_{\bm{V}}) \right)^\top$, we can write

 The initial condition for $\mathbb{Q}(0)$ is chosen to reproduce the random initialisation of the SGD algorithm.
 In particular, the initial first-layer weights and readout weights are drawn i.i.d. from a normal distribution with variances of $10^{-3}$ and $10^{-2}$, respectively.
+A thorough analysis of the validity of this ODE description is provided in \cite{veiga2022phase}, where the authors study the crossover between narrow and infinitely wide networks, clarifying the connection with the so-called \emph{mean-field} or \emph{hydrodynamic} regime \citep{mei2018mean,chizat2018global,rotskoff2022trainability}.

 It is useful to write explicit expressions for the integrals involved in $f_{\mathbb{Q}}$ \citep{lee2021continual}.
 First, expanding the terms in $\Delta^{(t)}$, we can write

 Similarly as in \eqref{eq:def_I2}, we adopt the unified notation for the integrals